 Meanwhile, the free world is surely doomed.
 At least I am sure of it after watching the candidates for U.S president debate each other.
 America's economy is going down the toilet and taking the rest of the world with it.
 The value of the dollar is slowly and steadily shrinking.
 Millions of Americans have no health care.
 Washington is putting the next generation or two in the poor house by funding a war that nobody wants and can not possibly be "won."
 Tens of millions of Americans are trying to get through high school without being able to read above a second or third grade level.
 Yet the debates have become embarrassingly petty.
 Recently on international prime-time television, Clinton belittled Obama because he might have said something nice about Ronald Reagan at some point in his life, Obama went on the attack about whether or not she ever favored giving illegal aliens drivers licenses and the guy with the $400 haircut just stood and grinned . . .
 The other party seems to be embracing a geriatric war monger who is an admitted arch conservative cut of the same cloth as Barry Goldwater.
 He's probably a nice guy, but he is in his seventies, which will cause many to worry about whether or not he can survive a single term as president.
 (Wouldn't Dick Chaney love to be his running mate?) . . .
 Americans have decided that George W. Bush has been the worst president in the nation's history.
 Yet, it is big stretch of the imagination to believe that any of today's candidates will actually able to turn American around.

-The good news is, Jerry Falwell is still dead and John Howard is out of a job.
+The good news is, Jerry Falwell is still dead and that bastard John Howard is out of a job.

 Meanwhile, the Japanese are hunting whales again.
 They honestly believe that the world falls for their explanation about killing their quota for scientific research.
 That makes about as much sense as dispatching an annual quota of Japanese tourists for scientific reasons, something I have long pondered.
 Or what about setting a personal quota of Japanese-made products you refuse to buy this year?